BlueBrain/sscx-connectome-manipulations/README.md

 <ins>Note</ins>: All (intermediate) results from steps 1 and 2 are also contained in the Zenodo dataset.

+### Benchmarks

+Repeatedly run rewiring as in "Simplified connectomes - Step 1b" based on the fitted 1st order stochastic connectivity model, and measure the resulting runtimes, under the following conditions:

+- __Strong scaling:__
+  Using 12,345 data splits and different numbers of processing units (CPUs) from 4 to 512 in 8 logarithmic steps.
+- __Weak scaling:__
+  Using 1,234 data splits and different network sizes by selecting the different source/target node sets "NS1.0", "NS0.5", "NS0.25", and "NS0.125" as provided in the enclosed `nodesets_weak_scaling.json` (Zenodo).

+<ins>Note</ins>: All benchmark results (runtimes) are also contained in the Zenodo dataset.

 ### Replicating figures of the accompanying article

 - For replicating the structural figures (both experiments), configure and follow [notebooks/connectome_manipulator_figs_structural.ipynb](notebooks/connectome_manipulator_figs_structural.ipynb).
 - For replicating the functional figures (both experiments), configure and follow [notebooks/connectome_manipulator_figs_functional.ipynb](notebooks/connectome_manipulator_figs_functional.ipynb).
+- For replicating the benchmark figures, configure and follow [notebooks/connectome_manipulator_figs_benchmark.ipynb](notebooks/connectome_manipulator_figs_benchmark.ipynb).

 ## Citation